23 May 2018 • BLOG - News

 You must now ask yourself this question: What should I do to continue sending marketing emails to my contacts?
 Don’t worry, we’ll explain everything.

-In which case should I conduct a requalification campaign?
+When should I conduct a requalification campaign?

 A requalification campaign is a method used to update a contact list.
 In concrete terms, it allows you to re-obtain consent from your recipients.
 This method is already used by some marketers to maintain a sound base of contacts and continue to send successful email campaigns.
 In fact, by having less disinterested people in your contact lists and by targeting only people who have explicitly consented to receiving your communication campaigns, marketing emails are sent only to the people most interested in your content.